Russians top Biles, Americans in gymnastics qualifying

 There was plenty to go around.

-Jordan Chiles’ relentlessly consistent run that carried her to a spot on the team ended with a major mistake on bars and a fall on beam.
-Grace McCallum stepped out of bounds on floor.
-Lee had two of her scores (vault and floor) dropped in the team competition, though her electric bar set helped her surge into third behind Biles and Brazil’s Rebeca Andrade.
+Jordan Chiles’ remarkably consistent run that carried her to a spot on the team ended with a major mistake on bars and a fall on beam.
+Sunisa Lee had her scores on vault and floor dropped in the team competition, though her electric bar routine helped her surge into second in the all-around behind Biles.

 The biggest bright spot for the Americans may have been the spectacular performance by Jade Carey.
 Competing as an individual after earning a nominative berth through the World Cup circuit, Carey earned a spot in the vault and floor exercise finals and only missed out on the all-around due to the rules that limit finals to two athletes per country.